 At its peak, Apex had around 1000 residents and more than one hundred businesses on Main Street.
 Stagecoaches and daily mail service passed through town.

-Residents had a few saloons and dance halls for entertainment, a newspaper called “The Apex Pine Cone, general store, a post office and hotels.
-The school house is visible today across from the false-fronted hotel.
+Residents had a few saloons and dance halls for entertainment, a newspaper called “The Apex Pine Cone, a general store, a post office, and hotels.
+The schoolhouse is visible today across from the false-fronted hotel.

 Two fires decimated much of the original town.
 There are a handful of buildings scattered around.
-A few summer cabins exists today, and one year round resident, the “Mayor” of Apex.
+A few summer cabins exist today, and one year-round resident, the “Mayor” of Apex.

 Getting There